cloudmesh-community/hid-sp18-710/project-report/report.md

 such as Euclidean distance, Hamming distance or Manhattan distance will be used.
 Model picks K entries which is the number of neighbors to consider which are closest to the new data point.
-Then it does the majority vote i.e the most common class/label among those K entries will be the class of the new data point [@knn_algo].
+Then it does the majority vote i.e the most common class/label among those K entries will be the class of the new data point [@hid-sp18-710-knn_algo].

 The Figure 3 illustrates a simple KNN classifier.
 Here, if k = 3, the green circle in question would be categorized as a red triangle.
 If k=5, then it would be categorized